 3) All fundraising and grant applications will be executed in the name of the Charity with the prior approval of the Board or in urgent situations the approval of the Chairperson who will provide full details to the next meeting of the Board.

-All contractual commitments shall be approved by the CEO or as she shall designate, and contracts may be only be signed by the CEO or with her approval.
+All contractual commitments shall be approved by the CEO or as he/she shall designate, and contracts may be only be signed by the CEO or with his/her approval.

 5) The Charity will adhere to good practice in relation to its finances at all times.